OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ```

 > - **session** _(mandatory String)_ : the sessionId belonging to the session you want to start recording.<br><br>
 > - **name** _(optional String)_ : the name you want to give to the video file.
-You can access this same property in openvidu-browser on [recordingEvents](api/openvidu-browser/classes/RecordingEvent.html){:target="blank"}.
+You can access this same property in openvidu-browser on [recordingEvents](api/openvidu-browser/classes/RecordingEvent.html).
 If no name is provided, the video file will be named after `id` property of the recording.<br><br>
 > - **outputMode** _(optional String)_ : record all streams in a single file in a grid layout or record each stream in its own separate file.
 >     - `COMPOSED`_(default)_ : when recording the session, all streams will be composed in the same file in a grid layout.
 >     - `INDIVIDUAL`: when recording the session, every stream is recorded in its own file.
 >     - `COMPOSED_QUICK_START` : same as `COMPOSED`, but the recording will start much quicker in exchange for a higher CPU usage during the lifespan of the session.
-See [Composed quick start recording](advanced-features/recording/#composed-quick-start-recording){:target="blank"} for further information.
+See [Composed quick start recording](advanced-features/recording/#composed-quick-start-recording) for further information.
 This output mode only applies when defined in the `defaultRecordingProperties` object when [initializing a Session](#post-session).<br><br>
 > - **hasAudio** _(optional Boolean)_ : whether to record audio or not.
 Default to `true`<br><br>
 > - **hasVideo** _(optional Boolean)_ : whether to record video or not.
 Default to `true`<br><br>
 > - **recordingLayout** _(optional String.
 Only applies if `outputMode` is set to `COMPOSED` or `COMPOSED_QUICK_START` and `hasVideo` to true)_ : the layout to be used in this recording.
 >     - `BEST_FIT`_(default)_ : a grid layout where all the videos are evenly distributed.
 >     - `CUSTOM`: use your own custom layout.
-See [Custom recording layouts](advanced-features/recording/#custom-recording-layouts){:target="blank"} section to learn how.
+See [Custom recording layouts](advanced-features/recording/#custom-recording-layouts) section to learn how.
 >     - Not available yet: `PICTURE_IN_PICTURE`, `VERTICAL_PRESENTATION`, `HORIZONTAL_PRESENTATION`<br><br>
 > - **customLayout** _(optional String.
 Only applies if `recordingLayout` is set to `CUSTOM`)_ : a relative path indicating the custom recording layout to be used if more than one is available.
-Default to empty string (if so custom layout expected under path set with [openvidu-server configuration property](reference-docs/openvidu-config/){:target="blank"} `OPENVIDU_RECORDING_CUSTOM_LAYOUT`).<br><br>
+Default to empty string (if so custom layout expected under path set with [openvidu-server configuration property](reference-docs/openvidu-config/) `OPENVIDU_RECORDING_CUSTOM_LAYOUT`).<br><br>
 > - **resolution** _(optional String.
 Only applies if `outputMode` is set to `COMPOSED` or `COMPOSED_QUICK_START` and `hasVideo` to true)_ : the resolution of the recorded video file.
 It is a string indicating the width and height in pixels like this: `"1280x720"`.
 Values for both width and height must be between 100 and 1999.
 Default to `"1280x720"`.<br><br>
 > - **frameRate** _(optional Number.
 Only applies if `outputMode` is set to `COMPOSED` or `COMPOSED_QUICK_START` and `hasVideo` to true)_ : the frame rate of the recorded video file.
 Minimum 1 and maximum 120.
 Default to 25.<br><br>
 > - **shmSize** _(optional Number.
 Only applies if `outputMode` is set to `COMPOSED` or `COMPOSED_QUICK_START` and `hasVideo` to true)_ : the amount of memory dedicated to the recording module in charge of this specific recording, in bytes.
 The default value is usually fine, but you can adjust it to your needs.
 Default to 536870912 (512 MB).<br><br>
 > - **ignoreFailedStreams** _(optional Boolean.
 Only applies if `outputMode` is set to `INDIVIDUAL`)_ : whether to ignore failed streams or not when starting the recording.
-For [INDIVIDUAL recording](advanced-features/recording/#individual-recording){:target="_blank"}, by default all the streams available at the moment the recording process starts must be healthy and properly sending media.
+For [INDIVIDUAL recording](advanced-features/recording/#individual-recording), by default all the streams available at the moment the recording process starts must be healthy and properly sending media.
 If some stream that should be sending media is broken, then the recording process fails after a 10s timeout.
 In this way your application is notified that some stream is not being recorded, so it can retry the process again.
 But you can disable this rollback behavior and simply ignore any failed stream, which will be susceptible to be recorded in the future if media starts flowing as expected at any point.
 The downside of this behavior is that you will have no guarantee that all streams present at the beginning of a recording are actually being recorded.
 Default to false.<br><br>
-> - **mediaNode** _(optional Object)_ <a href="openvidu-pro/" target="_blank"><span id="openvidu-pro-tag" style="display: inline-block; background-color: rgb(0, 136, 170); color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">PRO</span></a>
+> - **mediaNode** _(optional Object)_ <a href="openvidu-pro/"><span id="openvidu-pro-tag" style="display: inline-block; background-color: rgb(0, 136, 170); color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">PRO</span></a>
 >     - An object with the Media Node selector to force the Media Node allocation of this recording.
-Only for composed recordings with video (see [Scalable composed recording](advanced-features/recording/#scalable-composed-recording){:target="blank"}).
+Only for composed recordings with video (see [Scalable composed recording](advanced-features/recording/#scalable-composed-recording)).
 Right now it may only have a single property `id` with a Media Node identifier.
 That is the `id` property of a [Media Node object](#the-media-node-object).
 If not set, by default the recording will be allocated in the same Media Node as the one hosting the recorded session, which is the best option in terms of network traffic.<br><br>

 ##### Returns